AndrewDryga/trekmap/README.md

 4. Ships and ship IDs are also hardcoded because this is an example and I'm lazy to generalize everything :).

+5. You can use Gigalixir to deploy it so that it runs 24/7.
+Keep in mind that it's not possible to log in from two devices so you would need to pause bot every time you want to log in.

 Have fun.